-StompBoxTrio is a Western MA-based band that blends classic 20th-century American music with 21st-century mojo to create a sonic, soulful, hip-shakin sound all their own.
-They came together as a one-off gig project, found that their collective sound, feel and mutual love & admiration for American roots and blues music, history & tradition was something they wanted to share.
+StompBoxTrio is a Western MA-based band that blends classic 20th-century American music with 21st-century mojo to create a sonic, soulful, and hip-shakin' sound all their own.
+They came together and found a collective feel, mutual love & admiration for American roots and blues music.
+Its history & tradition was something they wanted to share together.
+No matter the outcome of this historic election, StompBoxTrio will always send their positive sounds, vibes, and love into the universe.

 Featuring Evelyn Harris, vocals & percussion; John Cabán, dobro, vocals & stompbox; and David Rodriguez, wood bass, vocals & foot tambourine.